bartol/bartol.dev/s/unix/list_dir.md

 ---

 To view contents of directory you can use `ls`.
-Default output of `ls` may not be informative enough so you can use following options:
+Default output of `ls` may not be informative enough so you can use following flags:

 - `-a` - show hidden files
 - `-l` - show more info (permissions, size, time modified,...)